Azure/app-service-linux-docs/HowTo/gRPC/use_gRPC_with_dotnet.md

 # How-to deploy a .NET 6 gRPC app on App Service

 > [!WARNING]
-> The following documentation is dependent on a future release of App Service that is not currently available
+> The following documentation is dependent on a future release of App Service that is not currently available to the public.  gRPC is currently available to try in EUAP with Private Preview.

 gRPC is a Remote Procedure Call framework that is used to streamline messages between your client and server over HTTP/2.
 Using gRPC protocol over HTTP/2 enables the use of features like multiplexing to send multiple parallel requests over the same connection and bi-directional streaming for sending requests and responses simultaneously.

-gRPC on App Service (Linux only) is now available through the use of a [reverse proxy](https://microsoft.github.io/reverse-proxy/articles/grpc.html) that enables HTTP/2 calls.
 The following is a tutorial on how to deploy a .NET 6 gRPC application on App Service.

 #### Prerequisite
 In this tutorial, we'll be deploying a gRPC server to App Service and making a gRPC request to the deployed server from a local gRPC client.
 If you have not created a gRPC client and server yet, please follow this [ASP.NET Core tutorial](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-6.0&tabs=visual-studio#create-a-grpc-service) to do so.